About the Journal

 Focus and Scope

-Health Reform Observer – Observatoire des Réformes de Santé is a fully open access, peer-reviewed, online journal presenting descriptive and comparative analyses of important reforms related to the governance, financing and delivery of health care (including public health care) in the Canadian provinces and territories.
-The journal aims to be a bridge between scholars and decision-makers and facilitate the flow of rigorous, evidence-based information and is successful in reaching top-level health system policymakers and stakeholders across Canada.
+Health Reform Observer – Observatoire des Réformes de Santé is a fully open access, peer-reviewed, online journal presenting descriptive and comparative analyses of important reforms related to the governance, financing, and delivery of health care and public health in the Canadian provinces and territories.
+Recognizing the decentralized nature of the Canadian health systems, the journal aims to support inter-jurisdictional learning by facilitating the flow of rigorous, evidence-based information between scholars, decision-makers, and stakeholders.

-- Provincial/territorial health reform analyses (HRAs): These are short, primarily descriptive articles (max.
-3,500 words excluding references) pertaining to one salient health reform related to the governance, financial arrangements, and delivery of the health care systemin a single Canadian jurisdiction.
-Candidate reforms for HRAs may include: (i) proposed reforms that resulted in a 'no-go' decision; (ii) reforms originating at the federal level such as those pertaining to First Nations and Inuit health care; and (iii) reforms originating at the regional level, if particularly far-reaching and significant in scale and/or emerge from a unitary health authority.
+- Provincial/Territorial Health Reform Analyses (HRAs): These are short, primarily descriptive articles (max.
+3,500 words excluding references) pertaining to one salient health reform or suite of interrelated reforms involving the governance, financial arrangements, and delivery of health care or public health in a single Canadian jurisdiction.
+Candidate reforms for HRAs may also include: (i) proposed reforms that resulted in a ‘no-go’ decision; (ii) reforms originating at the federal level such as those pertaining to Indigenous health care; and/or (iii) reforms originating at the sub-provincial/territorial level if particularly far-reaching and significant in scale and/or emerging from a unitary health authority.
 HRAs will follow a standardized format (see HRA GUIDELINES) and are peer-reviewed.

 - Comparative Health Reform Analyses (CHRAs): These longer (max.
-6,500 words excluding references) analytic articles may include cross-issue and cross-jurisdiction comparisons of Canadian health reforms.
-The latter may include comparisons across provinces and territories or comparisons with reforms in other countries.
+6,500 words excluding references) analytic articles may include cross-jurisdiction comparisons of Canadian health reforms involving either a single reform or multiple interrelated reforms.
+Cross-jurisdiction comparisons may include comparisons across provinces and territories or comparisons with reforms in other countries.
 CHRAs will follow a standardized format (see CHRA GUIDELINES) and are peer-reviewed.